wanghaisheng/responsive-landing-page-starter/content/blog/en/phone-call-web-browser-nexmo-in-app-voice-vue-js-dr.md

 * [Yarn](https://yarnpkg.com/en/docs/install) for package management
 * The [Vue CLI](https://cli.vuejs.org/guide/installation.html) for scaffolding out our app and running a dev server
-* A [Nexmo account](https://dashboard.nexmo.com/sign-up) to enable us to use the SDK and make phone calls
+* A [Vonage account](https://dashboard.nexmo.com/sign-up) to enable us to use the SDK and make phone calls
-* The [Nexmo CLI](https://github.com/Nexmo/nexmo-cli#installation) to quickly create and setup a Nexmo application from the command line. **Please use the beta version of the CLI e.g. `npm install -g nexmo@beta`**
+* The [Vonage CLI](https://github.com/Vonage/vonage-cli) to quickly create and setup a Vonage application from the command line. `npm install @vonage/cli -g`
-* A local tunnel solution such as [Ngrok](https://www.nexmo.com/blog/2017/07/04/local-development-nexmo-ngrok-tunnel-dr/) so that the Nexmo platform can reach a locally running web server).
+* A local tunnel solution such as [Ngrok](https://learn.vonage.com/blog/2017/07/04/local-development-nexmo-ngrok-tunnel-dr/) so that the Vonage platform can reach a locally running web server).
 For this blog post we're going to use Ngrok.

 With those in place, let's get started.